mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

-Create a VM Scaleset
+# 5. **Create a VM Scale Set**
-Type “virtual machine sclae set” in the top search bar and select the VM icon In this tutorial we will be creating a “set “ of VM
+Type “virtual machine scaLe set” in the top search bar and select the VM icon
-A set of “identical” vms called a “scale set”

 We will name our VM Scale Set ProdApp1-Vnet

 Settings:
 Availability Zone: These are physically separate zones, that lie within an Azure region.
 They represent the physical locations of the AZ data centers.
 By having your data stored in multiple locations (ie: redundancy) you drastically improve the avaibility of your resources.
 There are typically three Availability Zones per supported Azure region.
 Notice that after you select your specificied number of regions